O. Reg. 272/21: TRANSFER OF HOSPITAL PATIENTSSkip to content

 Disclosure of information

-4. As soon as possible following the conclusion of the major surge event, the alternate hospital site shall make reasonable efforts to transfer the patient back to the original hospital site or to another suitable care location which is consented to by the patient or, where the patient is incapable, the substitute decision-maker.
+4. In the case of patients who have been transferred to an alternate hospital site, as soon as possible following the conclusion of the major surge event, the alternate hospital site shall make reasonable efforts to transfer the patient back to the original hospital site or to another suitable care location which is consented to by the patient or, where the patient is incapable, the substitute decision-maker.